BlastcastTV/Blastcast/index.md

 ### You can watch our content on:
 [YouTube](https://youtube.com/@BlastcastYT) and the Blastcast Player.

-### You can also watch our parent commpany's content on:
+### You can also watch our parent company's content on:
 [YouTube](https://youtube.com/@Secisit).

 ## Song of the Year